 I became involved in a couple of different organisations and withdrew from each of them within around 12 months.
 It was at this stage that I decided my time would be better utilised focussing on my blog, and I am so glad I did.

 Little did we realise that the level of antipathy towards newcomers could in some cases become really quite nasty.
 Rowan became a volunteer member of an emergency services organisation and, among other things, ran a very successful fundraising event which attracted national attention.
 Unfortunately the tall poppy syndrome kicked in and he was falsely accused of misappropriating funds.
 Can you imagine how we felt!
 Despite two investigations finding that he was not in any way guilty of misappropriation, it was an awful time in our lives and impacted us until the day we left.
-Well actually in some ways we still bear the scars, but life our new location is rapidly healing those.
+Well actually in some ways we still bear the scars, but life in our new location is rapidly healing those.

 Financial and health impacts of choosing the wrong retirement location